AdguardTeam/AdguardKnowledgeBase/pages/05.android/06.solving-problems/09.background-work/docs.en.md

    <a id="Oneplus"></a>
  ## Oneplus
  Most problematic devices with OxygenOS on board with its special cache cleaning and free RAM, including OS optimization.
 In addition, OxygenOS can interrupt the application if you do not use it for a while.
-To avoid these unwanted consequences, follow this steps:
+To avoid these unwanted consequences, follow these steps:

 - Go to Settings
 - Battery > Battery optimisation